So far we’ve talked about getting users and engaging them. But how do you keep them coming back over the long term?

 So having a place where you know people will pay attention can be hugely valuable in itself.
 As always though, your job is to keep things balanced to prevent your community from devolving into a self-promotion shouting match.

-A membership to Justin Jackson’s Product People Club costs $199 per year.
+A membership to Justin Jackson’s MegaMaker costs $299 per year.
 That’s a high entry fee, but it’s worth it because of the extra value Justin provides.
-Members can ask for advice, get his feedback on their projects, and benefit from his own network and audience.
+Members can ask for advice, get feedback on their projects, and benefit from MegaMaker's network and audience.

 - Come up with an extra perk (free eBook, video, etc.) to give out to your community members.